Everybody knows we need fiber in our diets for good health. But do we even know how much is enough? And how much is in

 Types of Fiber

 The two types of fiber that most people are familiar with are soluble and insoluble.

 Soluble fiber disperses when mixed with liquid.
 More importantly, this often results in a gel (depending on the viscosity of the fiber) so that bowel movements become more regular, and prolonging digestion for better nutrient absorption, such as its binds with fatty acids.
 Sources of insoluble fiber include oats and oat bran, some fruits, and vegetables such as peas and carrots, flax, beans, oatmeal, berries, apples, and some nuts and seeds.

 Insoluble fiber is not water soluble, and passes through us largely intact, helping to move waste through the intestines, preventing constipation, and improving digestive health.
 It also helps to balance the pH (acid / alkaline level) in the intestine, important for nutrient absorption.

-Sources of insoluble fiber include fruit and root vegetable skins, green beans and dark leafy vegetables, nuts and seeds, corn bran, whole wheat.
+Sources of insoluble fiber include fruit and root vegetable skins, green beans and dark leafy vegetables, nuts and seeds, corn bran, and whole wheat.

 Current recommendations suggest that children and adult women consume a minimum of 20 grams of dietary fiber per day, and adult men consume at least 30 grams per day.
 The more calories you consume, the more fiber you need.